Design and Fabrication Process Overview

 Every protein data set is different, requiring customizations to ensure a 3D model is created according to material and printer specifications.
 The only way to accurately quote a protein model is for a Visualization Scientist to spend multiple hours or days finalizing a 3D model for pricing.
 Only then can the final dimensions of the model be calculated and uploaded to our printers for pricing.

 To best accommodate a diverse set of customers and corporate needs, we follow a Two-Step process to ensure successful project completion and customer satisfaction: 1) Design and 2) Fabrication.

 Each step of the project is associated with a portion of the total project costs.
-The 1-time design fee finances the hours or days required for a Biologic Model designer to finalize your project.
+The 1-time design fee finances the hours or days required for a Biologic Model designer to finalize your model design and manage the project for the duration of production.
 The Fabrication Costs are determined by the complexity of the model, the size its printed and the material used to print.

 Payment of the 1-time design fee Commissions the project with Biologic Models.
 Payment of the Fabrication Costs happens after the design is finalized for 3D printing and passes automated 3D Print Inspections.
 Payment for the Fabrication Costs is sent directly to our 3D printer and initiates your project with them.
 Over the course of the next two weeks, we will work with our 3D printer to make any necessary changes to the design to ensure it prints and ships successfully.
 Once the model finishes printing, our 3D printer will ship it directly to you.

 Please take a moment to learn more about the difference between our Email Estimates vs Formal Quotes, Commissioning a print, and Project Policies.

 Email Estimates vs Formal Quotes

 After we receive your 3D Print Request, we will review the dataset for printability and respond with any questions about the request or issues we have identified with the data.